The 6 Key Principles of Effective Stakeholder Management

 • The stakeholders receive timely project updates and respond to authorization requests and other queries on time.

 In a nutshell, that’s what an effective stakeholder management plan entails.
-Now let’s dive into the details of creating one.
+Now, let’s dive into the details of creating one while considering the key principles of stakeholder management.

 1. Identify the Main Stakeholders and Analyze Their Needs and Goals